Help with two-factor authentication

-- Alternatively, try signing out of your account from the device you used to enroll in login verification.
+- Alternatively, try signing out of your account from the device you used to enroll in two-factor authentication.
 This will disable it, and you can then sign back in with your username and password.
 Visit these articles for sign-out instructions: Twitter for iOS or Twitter for Android.

 I didn't receive the push notification